Lilypad-Tech/lilypad/docs/smart-contract-jobs.md

 ## Running jobs from smart contracts

-We have deloyed the [LilypadOnChainJobCreator](../hardhat/contracts/LilypadOnChainJobCreator.sol) contract which you can use to trigger running jobs on the lilypad network from other smart contracts.
+We have deployed the [LilypadOnChainJobCreator](../hardhat/contracts/LilypadOnChainJobCreator.sol) contract which you can use to trigger running jobs on the lilypad network from other smart contracts.

 It works in tandem with the `lilypad jobcreator` on-chain which will watch the on-chain contract and manage jobs on behalf of contracts that submit them.